Pocket Operators

-Pocket Operators are a line of miniature synthesizers, drum machines and grooveboxes, produced by the Swedish manufacturer Teenage Engineering.
-They were originally released in 2015 as a collaborative effort with the clothing brand Cheap Monday before they went bust.
+Pocket Operators are a line of miniature synthesizers, drum machines and grooveboxes, produced by the Swedish company Teenage Engineering.
+They were originally released in 2015 as a collaborative effort with the clothing brand Cheap Monday.
 They are inexpensive, with all main line models retailing for under $100.
 As of 2022, there are nine models in the main series, along with four limited edition models and an app.

+They use custom segmented liquid crystal displays.

 Overview

 Pocket Operators are made by the Swedish music technology manufacturer Teenage Engineering.
 They are known for their costly products like the OP-1, so the announcement of the Pocket Operator was a surprise to the music industry.
-The series was at first a collaboration with the Swedish clothing brand Cheap Monday, though due to their closure in 2018 the collaboration ended.
-Teenage Engineering continued the series without them, adding the Metal Series and limited editions to the line up.
+The series was a collaboration with the Swedish clothing brand Cheap Monday until their closure in 2018, with Teenage Engineering continuing the series after the collaboration ended.

 Each Pocket Operator has an identification number that tells you which series it is from.
 The number is chronological, with the PO-10 series being the oldest.
 Limited edition releases are all numbered over 100.

 All Pocket Operators share the same design, consisting of a bare PCB with a stand, 23 buttons, 2 dials and a screen.
-They are powered off of AAA batteries.
+They are powered by AAA batteries.
 All models have a 16-step sequencer of sorts, with 16 pattern slots.
-Patterns are chainable to create longer songs.
+Patterns can be chained to create longer songs.
 Some models can also play live using the buttons as a keyboard.
 There is also a section of 16 effects that can be applied on each model.
 The screen of each model is different and displays a built-in alarm clock.

 PO-10 series

-In collaboration with Cheap Mondays, the PO-10 series was unveiled at the 2015 NAMM show.
+In collaboration with Cheap Monday, the PO-10 series was unveiled at the 2015 NAMM Show.
 It consists of three models, an approach Teenage Engineering would repeat for the other two batches.